 The Durutti Column \ Live In Bruxelles 13.8.1981 [LTMCD 2499]

-Live In Bruxelles 13.8.1981 comprises a complete live performance by Reilly and drummer Bruce Mitchell at the Place de la Monnaie (Muntplein), together with a revealing after-show chat with Vini.
-The 10 song live set contains Durutti favourites such as Conduct and Sketch For Summer, as well as several rarely heard numbers including Stains, Danny and Messidor.
+Live In Bruxelles 13.8.1981 comprises a complete live performance by Vini Reilly and drummer Bruce Mitchell at the Place de la Monnaie (Muntplein), together with a revealing after-show interview.
+The 10 song set contains Durutti favourites such as Conduct and Sketch For Summer, as well as several rarely heard numbers including Stains, Danny and Messidor.

 1. Sketch for Dawn